 You definitely aren't going to fool anyone into thinking these are chicken.
 However, the taste is just as amazing as traditional wings.

 The cauliflower bakes up tender while the breadcrumb coating creates a crispy outside.
 And the BBQ sauce makes these vegan wings sweet, sticky, and irresistible.

 The breadcrumbs give the BBQ cauliflower wings a crispy coating.
 And baking them twice keeps the outside crispy.

 Sure!
-Place them single layer and spaced apart.
+Place the wings single layer and space them apart.
 Cook in multiple batches, if needed.

 - Tap off any excess batter before rolling the cauliflower wings in the breadcrumbs.
 A light coating of batter on the cauliflower florets is best.